webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

 For more information on your networks.yml file, see here: :doc: `../core-concepts/nodes.rst`.

-OAuth Using application default credentials
+OAuth using application default credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can authorise with OAuth using Google's default OAuth application if you don't want to setup your own.